phaustin/quantecon-example/book/docs/python_essentials.md

     `plot('b-', x, label="white noise")`

-Keyword arguments are particularly useful when a function has a lot of arguments, in which case it\'s hard to remember the right order.
+Keyword arguments are particularly useful when a function has a lot of arguments, in which case it's hard to remember the right order.

 You can adopt keyword arguments in user-defined functions with no difficulty.